Meaning of Maragoli phrase umkana umuravu niriduka ria ovotele

-Meaning of Maragoli phrase Utagwa inamara
+Meaning of Maragoli phrase Gaagwi madinyu

-Literal meaning: Do not become a tick.
-This Maragoli phrase is used to call to order those with parasitic tendencies, always depending on others, always wanting to feed off others.
-Speak better Lulogoli, get to know the translation and meaning of common Maragoli proverbs and sayings Maragoli Proverbs and Sayings Mulembe Nation is home to … Read more
+Literal meaning: (They have) become hard.
+This Maragoli phrase means the situation is getting worse, facing south.
+Speak better Lulogoli, get to know the translation and meaning of common Maragoli proverbs and sayings Maragoli Proverbs and Sayings Mulembe Nation is home to the Internet’s largest collection of Maragoli proverbs and sayings; including tit bits on … Read more

-Meaning of Maragoli phrase Genda garaha waduka.
+Meaning of Maragoli phrase Uruku rwukwirungu Roseka rwumashiga

 Wewe ni mluhya wa wapi?
 How to tell a Luhya by their tabias… Please don’t shoot the messenger